College Football Playoff rankings predictions: Week 14 Top 25 | NCAA.com

-Could Ohio State jump LSU for No. 1?
+Is Ohio State going to jump LSU for No. 1?
 We get the fourth College Football Playoff rankings on Tuesday, Nov.
-26. Below, I project how the Week 14 CFP Top 25 rankings could look before the 7 p.m.
-ET announcement.
+26. Below, I project how the Week 14 CFP Top 25 rankings might look before the 7 p.m.
+ET reveal.

 The committee will rank its Top 25 every week until the final rankings on Sunday, Dec.
 8. You can read an overview of the committee's process here on the official site.